sxyu/svox2/README.md

 `./launch.sh <exp_name> <GPU_id> <data_dir> -c configs/custom.json`

 You can also try `configs/custom_alt.json` which has some minor differences.
-You may need to tune the TV for best results.
+You may need to tune the TV and sparsity loss for best results.

 To render a video, please see the "rendering a spiral" section.
 To convert to a svox1-compatible PlenOctree (not perfect quality since interpolation is not implemented)